SupeRuier/awesome-active-learning/subfields/MLAL.md

   A label hierarchy is pre-defined.
   The informativeness of instance-label pair is counted in the contribution of ancestor and dependent.
   (7)

+### Others
+- [Multi-Label Active Learning: Query Type Matters [2015, IJCAI]](https://www.aaai.org/ocs/index.php/IJCAI/IJCAI15/paper/viewPaper/10995):
+  **AURO**.
+  AL strategies that select example-label pairs avoid information redundancy, but they may ignore the interaction between labels and can obtain a limited supervision from each query.
+  They iteratively select one instance along with a pair of labels, and then query their relevance ordering, i.e., ask the oracle which of the two labels is more relevant to the instance.
+- Active Refinement for Multi-Label Learning: A Pseudo-Label Approach [2021]

 # Multi-Instance-Multi-Label Active Learning